RetroPie/RetroPie-Docs/docs/Game-Boy-Advance.md

 **lr-gpSP** is the default emulator for the RPi0 and RPi1: expect inaccurate emulation.
 It runs full speed on the RPi0, but doesn't run full speed on a RPi1.

 **gpSP** is advised for full speed emulation on the RPi1.
-It requires manual controller configuration through the built-in menu using F10, but outside of that has a user-friendly Select+Start exit hotkey and a Select+R hotkey to access the built-in menu (if enabled).
+It may require manual controller reconfiguration, but outside of that has a user-friendly Select+Start exit hotkey and a Select+R hotkey to access the built-in menu enabled by default.

 ## ROMS
 Accepted File Extensions: **.7z .gba .zip**